WILM (AM)

-WILM (1450 kHz) is a news/talk AM radio station broadcasting in Wilmington, Delaware, United States.
+WILM (1450 kHz) is a news/talk AM radio station broadcasting in Wilmington, Delaware.
 The station is owned by iHeartMedia.
 WILM is known as the station where radio and television talk show Joe Pyne developed the confrontational style now standard in radio and TV talk shows.
 Another well-known WILM personality was Tom Mees (ESPN) who worked at the station in the 1970s.

+History

+WILM signed on the air in 1928, as WTBQ, then in 1929, the call-letters changed to WILM.

+During the 1930s and 1945 WLIM was an NBC Blue Network affiliate carrying shows, and News, during a Golden Age of Radio.

 In the 1950s and 1960s WILM, under the ownership of Ewing Hawkins, experimented with various music formats, including Top-40 and MOR (middle-of-the-road).
 For a time, the WILM deejays were known as the "Flip Top Jocks."
 One of the program directors was Dean Tyler, who would later go on to be an influential broadcaster and manager in Philadelphia radio.
 In the early 1970s WILM adopted an Adult contemporary music format and featured an all-night block of rhythm and blues music geared to the city's African-American community.
 At this time, the station was affiliated with the Mutual Broadcasting System.

 In January 1976, WILM switched to an all-news format, using the short-lived NIS (News and Information Service), operated by NBC.
 When the NIS ceased operations shortly thereafter, WILM continued on with its news format.
 Eventually the station modified its format and affiliated with the CBS radio network for news and features.
 The station also kept a secondary affiliation with the Mutual Broadcasting System, which carried The Larry King Show.

 By the 1990s, WILM had added syndicated talk programming throughout its lineup.
-The station became one of the first to add, then, the very first to drop Rush Limbaugh's daily show from its schedule.
+The station became one of the first to add, then, the first to drop Rush Limbaugh's daily show from its schedule.
 A former program director said the decision was made due to incompatibilities with sales and audience demand but has since acknowledged the station chose not to pay increased carriage fees.
 During this period, another Wilmington station with a stronger signal, WDEL also adopted a full-time news and talk format, beginning direct competition with WILM, including picking up Rush Limbaugh's program.